digitaltwinconsortium/ManufacturingOntologies/README.md

 #### Onboarding the On-Prem Kubernetes Cluster for Management via Azure Arc in the Cloud

 To onboard your on-prem Kubernetes cluster, you first need to install the [Azure CLI](https://aka.ms/installazurecliwindows) on the Windows VM.
-Once installation complates, open a Command Prompt Window and login to Azure via:
+Once installation completes, open a Command Prompt Window and login to Azure via:

     az login